abbyssoul/libsolace/README.md

 sudo pip install cpplint
 ```

-The library has one external dependency: [libfmt](http://fmtlib.net/latest/index.html) - an awesome string formatting library.
+The one external dependency is on [googletest](http://github.com/googletest/) - a unit testing framework.
 It is managed as `git submodule`.
 Please make sure to use `git clone --recursive` when cloning the project for the first time.
 You can also update existing clone with:
 ```sh